-Where discounted cash flow techniques are used, estimated future cash flows are based on management's best estimates and the discount rate used is a market rate at the Statement of Financial Position date applicable for an instrument with similar terms and conditions.
+Where discounted cash flow techniques are used, estimated future cash flows are based on management's best estimates and the discount rate used is a market rate at the balance date applicable for an instrument with similar terms and conditions.

-For other pricing models, inputs are based on market data at the Statement of Financial Position date.
+For other pricing models, inputs are based on market data at the balance date.
 Fair values for unquoted equity investments are estimated, if possible, using applicable price/earnings ratios for similar listed companies adjusted to reflect the specific circumstances of the issuer.

-Forward contract valuations are determined using the applicable foreign exchange rates and forward margins as at Statement of Financial Position date.
+Forward contract valuations are determined using the applicable foreign exchange rates and forward margins as at the Statement of Financial Position date.